Need to know

 Platano Forest was nominated as one of the new seven new wonders of the world.

 There are no active volcanoes in Honduras, and there is only one natural lake: Lake Yojoa.

 Comayagua has one of the oldest clocks in the world.

 In Yoro there is the phenomenon of fish rain (lluvia de peces).
 Literally, fish fall from the sky.

 Most of the population is Catholic, and the Virgin of Suyapa —represented by a tiny statuette— is considered the patron saint of Honduras.
 There is also a significant growth of evangelical sects, which are competing for the faithful with the Catholic Church.

-Contrary to what happens on mainland, Bay Islands is predominantly Protestant, because of the early English influence.
+Contrary to what happens on the mainland, Bay Islands is predominantly Protestant, because of the early English influence.

-In addition to receiving gifts at Christmas, children are celebrated and receive gifts on 10 September, day of the Honduran Child.
+In addition to receiving gifts at Christmas, children are celebrated and receive gifts on 10 September, the day of the Honduran Child.

 The Maya were the pre-columbian culture most advanced in the present territory of Honduras, but when the Spanish conquistadors arrived, this magnificent culture had already disappeared.
-The Mayan people did not disappeared, but returned to lower levels of development.
+The Mayan people did not disappear, but returned to lower levels of development.
 It is unknown if their disappearance was by natural causes or by the collapse of its social organization.
 The Copan Ruins are the most important Mayan ruins in Honduras.